Skip to main content

 Our Service Principles

-In all of its endeavours, Seniors Rights Service will:
+In all of our endeavours, we will:

 • empower older people as rights holders and active contributors to society